Best Cell Phones for Seniors With Hearing Loss, Tested and Reviewed in 2024

 Speaker Quality and Sound Customization

 The iPhone 13’s speakers are excellent.
 It features two separate speakers — one on the top front and one on the side bottom.
 I could hear the speaker well from virtually every angle.
 I could also do a lot of customization with the iPhone 13 by enabling RTT/TTY, live captions, headphone accommodations, background noise masking, mono audio, closed captions, and audio transcriptions.
 The features are all conveniently located in the iPhone’s Accessibility settings.
-I tapped the Settings icon, and then scrolled down and tapped the Accessibility button.
-I then scrolled to the Hearing section, where all the features were clearly listed.

 The one downside to the iPhone 13, iPhone SE, or any recent iPhone model is the lack of a headphone jack.
 You can still connect headphones via Bluetooth, but there’s no option for wired headphones.
 If you’re a fan of traditional wired headphones or you use a separate TTY device, it’s something to consider.